 Today all over South Africa there are grandmothers holding together families affected by HIV/AIDS and poverty.
 Often these women are the sole bread winners in a household.
 They may also be nursing the dying and bringing up orphaned grandchildren on their own.
 Research shows that these grandmothers suffer from a lack of information, stigmatization and overriding poverty.

 Four day workshops are held each month for grandmothers who are new to the project where they learn about HIV infection and AIDS.
 Practical skills to overcome effects of the pandemic on households are taught.
-The workshops cover topics such as HIV/AIDS and cancer awareness, vegetable gardening, human rights, elder abuse, accessing social grants, drawing up a will and business skills.
+The workshops cover topics such as HIV/AIDS and cancer awareness, vegetable gardening, human rights, elder abuse, death and bereavement, drawing up a will and business skills.
 Grandmothers are also invited to attend support groups held in area representatives homes once a week.

 Grandmothers are actively recruited by GAPA members and invited to attend the monthly four day workshops.
 They are then invited to join a support group.
 Membership is voluntary with the only requirement being active participation.
 GAPA members are generally women over the age of 50 who are affected by HIV/AIDS.
 Grandfathers who are present in households support GAPA because it strengthens their wives’ coping skills, enabling them to take care of their families in the way that they are expected to.

 GAPA’s motto is ‘together we are stonger’ and the aim is to draw on the inherent strength of the grandmothers in the community to bring lasting change and hope.

 - Income generation activities (gardening and making of crafts)

 - Advocacy and community involvement